lookit/lookit-docs/docs/source/contribute-architecture-overview.rst

 Google Cloud Platform (GCP)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We rely almost exclusively on GCP components to orchestrate the app.
-A Cloud Builder Github integration trigger is tripped on deployments to either the "develop" or "master" branches of `lookit-api`, executing the "CI" piece of the pipeline ([testing and containerization](https://github.com/lookit/lookit-api/blob/master/cloudbuild.yaml)).
-You can see in the `deploy-to-cluster` step that the "CD" ([deployment](https://github.com/lookit/lookit-api/blob/master/cloudbuild.yaml#L68)) piece is executed near the very end.
-It leverages the contents using the contents of _this_  repo, which are similarly containerized (using the GitHub integration for build triggers) and loaded into GCR for use as a [custom builder](https://cloud.google.com/cloud-build/docs/configuring-builds/use-community-and-custom-builders).
+A Cloud Builder Github integration trigger is tripped on deployments to either the "develop" or "master" branches of ``lookit-api``, executing the "CI" piece of the pipeline (`testing and containerization <https://github.com/lookit/lookit-api/blob/master/cloudbuild.yaml>`_).
+You can see in the ``deploy-to-cluster`` step that the "CD" (`deployment <https://github.com/lookit/lookit-api/blob/master/cloudbuild.yaml#L68>`_) piece is executed near the very end.
+It leverages the contents of *this* repo, which are similarly containerized (using the GitHub integration for build triggers) and loaded into GCR for use as a `custom builder <https://cloud.google.com/cloud-build/docs/configuring-builds/use-community-and-custom-builders>`_.

 The CI pipeline is not completely generalized/parameterized, so to run your own Lookit CI pipeline, you'll want to set up your own brand new environment apart from the one that is used by the MIT instance of Lookit.
 To accomplish this, you'll need to set up your own Google Cloud Platform project.
 You'll need a few things turned on:

 - Kubernetes Engine
 - Cloud Builder
 - Container Registry